FlagrantGarden/leanpub-factions/manuscript/m2-skirmish-rules.md

 : Reroll all to-hit dice that hit against Groups on the opposite side of Cover.

 Obscuring
-: Groups cannot see past obscuring terrain, or more than 3” into it.
+: Groups cannot see past Obscuring terrain, or more than 3” into it.

 Impassable
-: Models cannot move through impassable terrain.
+: Models cannot move through Impassable terrain.

-## Captains {#captains-rules}

-* Cannot leave their Group, and are the last model in their Group to be removed.
-* Friendly Groups within 12” of the Captain’s Group have a +1 bonus when Testing Resilience, unless the Captain’s Group is Shaken.

 {pagebreak}